 The different tail positions also communicate a lot of meaning from what the dog is thinking.
-When the tail is high, this it is an indication that the dog is alert.
+When the tail is high, it is an indication that the dog is alert.
 It can also be held high to portray dominance.
 If the dog tail is held high but also wagging, then this indicates happiness.
 This can also be shown as a sign of alertness.

-According to recent research, the direction of a dogs wagging tails means different emotions.
+According to recent research, the direction of a dog’s wagging tails means different emotions.
 A tail wagging to the right means that the dog is feeling good.

-Tails are used by mammals to express emotions.
+Mammals use tails to express emotions.
 Dogs use their tails to express affection and hold them straight out when angry.
 They will wail their tails when happy from one side to another.

 Cats hold up their tails for affection and wag their tails mostly when they are displeased or upset.

-Horses also use the tail to express emotions by swishing its tail when in pain or stressed.
+Horses also use the tail to express emotions by swishing their tail when in pain or stressed.
 They raise their tails when excited and alert to dangers.
 A tail pointed straight down to the ground can show nervousness.

 Mammals use their tails for self-defense and survival.
 Animals use their tail to protect themselves from predators.
 Rats are known to shed off part of their tail when attacked by the tail, allowing them to escape.